 The cartography section shows where stores are located in a given region.
 You can also see where your clients are located, and consult a detailed map of the stores.

 Here we can see a map of Massachusetts, showing the number of stores in each county.

-KEY POINTS ON RETAIL REPORTING
+KEY POINTS ON FRanchise REPORTING

 This retail dashboard offers a wide range of different indicators.